All Episodes

 I know.

-They only know what the press offices tells them in the White House.
+Anyway, I think they're not what the press offices tell them in the White House.

 That's all they know.